1001-digital/erc721-extensions/README.md

 }
 ```

+The internal `nextToken()` method automatically checks whether tokens are available via the `ensureAvailability` modifier.
+If you implement minting multiple tokens within the same transaction, you should check availability with the `ensureAvailabilityFor(amount)` helper.

 There are two Contracts that build on this: `LinearlyAssigned`, which adds the option of starting the token tracker from a specific number and `RandomlyAssigned`, wich enables semi random token ID assignments.

 #### `LinearlyAssigned.sol`